-- To get to the top bolts, you will need to lift the wheels at the front or back, depending on which shaft you are changing, to turn the shaft.
+- To get to the top bolts, you must lift the wheels at the front or back to turn the shaft, depending on which shaft you are changing.
 If you must put the car on neutral to spin the driveshaft, do so without getting under the car.
 Put the car back in Park and set the Parking brakes before you get back under the vehicle.

 - Remove the bolts that connect the propeller shaft to the transfer case.
-You will have to remove 6 Torx bolts at each of the cv joints.
+You will have to remove 6 Torx bolts at each CV joint.

-- Press the ends of the propeller shaft to disconnect it from the differential and from the transfer case.
+- Press the ends of the propeller shaft to disconnect it from the differential and the transfer case.
 This will also shrink your propeller shaft, giving you enough room to pull out the shaft.
 The drive shaft may not come off due to rust.
 Spray penetrating oil at the joint and wait for at least 10 minutes before you try to disconnect the driveshaft.

-- Install the new propeller shaft on reverse order.
+- Install the new propeller shaft in reverse order.

 - Tighten the bolts on a cross pattern to the specification.
 The typical torque specification is 40 Nm, but you should verify this value by calling the dealer.
 Once you install all the bolts, give them a 90-degree turn to finish the installation.

 One thing to remember when replacing the driveshaft is that they are balanced.
 Therefore, it is important to handle a driveshaft with care.
 Do not hit the driveshaft, or it may bend, causing it to be off-balance, which could cause vibrations when driving.

-Replacing the Mercedes-Benz model, replacing the Mercedes-Benz drive shaft at the dealer can range from $800 to $2000.
+Depending on the Mercedes-Benz model, replacing the Mercedes-Benz drive shaft at the dealer can range from $800 to $2000.